PoisotLab/SpeciesDistributionToolkit.jl/Fauxcurrences/README.md

 title!("Inter-specific distances")
 ~~~

-## Suspected and know changes to the original package
+## Suspected and known changes to the original package

 The changes are classified by whether or not we **KNOW** or **SUSPECT** a
 change, and further by whether the change is a **difference** (the two packages